avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 # (...)
 ```

-We'll place the house such that the midpoint is flush with the ground.
+We'll place the house such that its midpoint is flush with the ground.
 The
 heightmap values actually contain the Y-level of one block _above_ the highest
-one, so we subtract one from the value.
+one (because that's how Minecraft stores them), so we subtract one from the
+value.

 ```{code-block} python
 :emphasize-lines: 8-12, 17